mroy31/gonetem/docs/source/installation.rst

 Manual Installation
 -------------------
-You can install GoNetem with the following command (with superuser privileges):
+You can install GoNetem with the following command (with superuser privileges and adapted to your architecture):

 .. code-block:: bash

-    $ sudo make install
+    $ sudo make install-[amd64|arm64]

 With this command, gonetem-console/server are installed in ``/usr/local/bin`` folder.
 And server configuration file are copied in ``/etc/gonetem/config.yaml``